A High-Fidelity Digital Twin for Robotic Manipulation Based on 3D Gaussian Splatting: Related work

-While dense mapping pipelines like TSDF~\cite{curless1996volumetric} and Voxblox~\cite{oleynikova2017voxblox} have long served as the backbone for robotic navigation, their dependence on voxel discretization fundamentally limits their utility for manipulation.
+\textls[-12]{While dense mapping pipelines like TSDF~\cite{curless1996volumetric} and Voxblox~\cite{oleynikova2017voxblox} have long served as the backbone for robotic navigation, their dependence on voxel discretisation fundamentally limits their utility for manipulation.
 The resulting over-smoothed geometry fails to capture the high-frequency surface details necessary for fine motor control.
-Similarly, while implicit representations such as NeRFs~\cite{mildenhall2020nerfrepresentingscenesneural} and Instant-NGP~\cite{M_ller_2022} offer visual photorealism, they remain constrained by prohibitive inference latencies and dense view requirements, creating a bottleneck for real-time robotic exploration.
+Similarly, while implicit representations such as NeRF~\cite{mildenhall2020nerfrepresentingscenesneural} and Instant-NGP~\cite{M_ller_2022} offer visual photorealism, they remain constrained by prohibitive inference latencies and dense view requirements, creating a bottleneck for real-time robotic exploration.}

-Recently, 3DGS~\cite{kerbl20233dgaussiansplattingrealtime} has emerged to bridge this gap by explicitly representing scenes as anisotropic Gaussian primitives, combining differentiable optimization with fast rasterization, offering photorealistic rendering at real-time speeds.
-However, despite this visual fidelity, raw 3DGS representations are inherently ill-suited for physical interaction.
-The presence of reconstruction artifacts, such as floaters, ghost points, and surface fuzziness, causes the resulting point clouds functionally useless for direct collision checking and robot manipulation.
+Recently, 3DGS~\cite{kerbl20233dgaussiansplattingrealtime} has emerged to bridge this gap by explicitly representing scenes as anisotropic Gaussian primitives, combining differentiable optimisation with fast rasterisation, offering photorealistic rendering at real-time speeds. \textls[-12]{However, despite this visual fidelity, raw 3DGS representations are inherently ill-suited for physical interaction.} The presence of reconstruction artefacts, such as floaters, ghost points, and surface fuzziness, makes the resulting point clouds functionally unsuitable for direct collision checking and robot manipulation.

 In contrast, our framework is specifically designed to close the gap between visual realism and physical validity.
 By systematically structuring raw 3DGS outputs, we transform noisy visual primitives into manipulation-ready geometry without sacrificing the rendering speed required for online operation.